oxesoft/keyboardscanner/README.md

 The code was refactored and a great library called [DIO2](https://github.com/FryDay/DIO2) was used to speed up the scanning and clean up the old code.

+In 2020, thanks to Leandro Meucchi, from Argentina, the code is simpler to be used with any keyboard.
+He made the PDF showing the keyboard wiring for Yamaha PSR530 keyboard that helps a lot what need to be done.

 Warning: this sketch is for keyboard with velocity support only.

 ![keyboardscanner](https://raw.githubusercontent.com/oxesoft/keyboardscanner/master/keyboardscanner.jpg)